gildasmorvan/similar2logo/README.md

 ### Executing examples from jupyter notebooks

-We provide [jupyer notebooks](http://jupyter.org/) to try examples developed in Groovy and Ruby.
+We provide [jupyer notebooks](http://jupyter.org/) to try examples developed in Groovy, Ruby and Python.

 The notebooks are located in the `similar2logo-examples/src/main/doc` directory.

 To run the examples you must install the [scijava-jupyter-kernel](https://github.com/scijava/scijava-jupyter-kernel) and [compile Similar2Logo with maven](https://github.com/gildasmorvan/similar2logo/blob/master/README.md#compiling-similar2logo-with-maven).

-To run the kernel, compile Similar2Logo with maven (see above) then run the following commands from the Similar2Logo base directory:
+Then run the following commands from the Similar2Logo base directory:

 ```
 cd similar2logo-examples/src/main/doc